Electric vehicles, also known as EVs, have become all the rage lately, especially among investors.

 As the world looks to go green, and EVs address one of the largest drivers of carbon emissions, investors have been flocking to electric vehicle stocks, leading to increased trading volume, and in many cases, extreme price appreciation.
 Moreover, many believe the tremendous gains seen in the sector are just the tip of the iceberg.

-Best Electric Vehicle Stocks to Buy in 2021
+Best Electric Vehicle Stocks to Buy

 As is the case with any stock or other investment vehicle, not all electric car stocks are created equal.
 It’s important that you don’t invest in a stock based solely on the fact that it’s in the EV sector.